DragonRuby/dragonruby-game-toolkit-contrib/docs/api/outputs.md

 !> `Array`-based primitives are find for debugging purposes/quick prototypes.
 But should not be used as the default rendering approach.
 Use `Hash`-based or `Class`-based primitives.

-### Rendering a Solid using an Array with colors and alpha
+While not recommended for long term maintainability, you can also set the following properties.

-The value for the color and alpha is a number between `0` and `255`.
-The alpha property is optional and will be set to `255` if not specified.
+Example Creates a green solid rectangle with an opacity of 50% (the value for the color and alpha is a number between `0` and `255`, the alpha property is optional and will be set to `255` if not specified):

-Creates a green solid rectangle with an opacity of 50%.

 ```ruby
 def tick args